 Swanage Bay watersports

-As for Swanage Bay specifically, all boat and watercraft users are required to follow local regulations.
-This means observing the 5-knot buoy area from March 15th through September 30th yearly.
+Boat and watercraft users are required to follow local regulations.
+This means observing the 5-knot buoy area from 15 March to 30 September.
 Watercraft can be launched safely at the boat park located at Peveril Point.
 This launch area is located just off Broad Road, next to the car park.

 Dinghies and other small craft that are not power-driven can be launched at the Parish slipway, as well as at Monkey Beach.
 Do note, however, that the Monkey Beach launch area receives a high volume of traffic during the summer months.
 The launching of any motor-powered watercraft is not permitted at either of these locations.
-The Slipway is located near the Swanage Museum & Heritage Centre, and all tow trailers must be moved from the slipway after the craft has been launched.
-An additional slipway is located at Ocean Bay Watersports, which is on the northern side of Town Council beach.
+All tow trailers must be moved from the slipway after the craft has been launched.
+An additional slipway is located at Ocean Bay Watersports, which is on the northern side of the beach.

 During the summer months, Swanage Pier sees an influx of divers who come from around the globe to experience the crystal clear waters of the Pier and surrounding areas.
 Charter diving boats operate from the pier area and are available for hire throughout the year.
-If you’d like more information on charter hire and diving in and around Swanage Bay, visit the following website: http://www.swanagepiertrust.com.
+Divers Down also offers diving instruction for the complete beginner to the more advanced.

-Dogs are welcome to visit Swanage beach with their owners between October 1st and April 30th each year.
-Between May 1st and September 30th, dogs are not allowed to visit the Council-owned Central Beach.
+Dogs are welcome on Swanage beach between 1 October and 30 April.
+Between 1 May and 30 September, dogs banned from the central beach.
 However, they are permitted on Monkey Beach, which is close to the pier, near the old stone quay.
-Note that North Beach is privately owned and each owner may have their own pet regulations in place.
-Please follow the rules as posted on the owner’s requirements signs.
+Note that various parts of North Beach are privately owned and each owner may have their own regulations in place, with signs to indicate dog regulations.